globerhofer/HIPAA-policies/source/sections/data_integrity_policy.md

 * Ensure that Confidential data is stored in a manner that supports user access logs and automated monitoring for potential security incidents.
 * Ensure Catalyze customer Production Data is segmented and only accessible to customer authorized to access data.
 * All Production Data at rest is stored on encrypted volumes.
 Encryption at rest is ensured through the use of automated deployment scripts referenced in the Catalyze Configuration Management Policy.
+* Volume encryption keys and machines that generate volume encryption keys are protected from unauthorized access.
+Volume encryption key material is protected with access controls such that the key material is only accessible by privileged accounts.
+* Encrypted volumes use AES encryption with a minimum of 256-bit keys, or keys and ciphers of equivalent or higher cryptographic strength.

 ### Transmission Security

 * All data transmission is encrypted end to end.
 Encryption is not terminated at the network end point, and is carried through to the application.
-* Encryption keys and machines that generate keys are protected from unauthorized access.
+* Transmission encryption keys and machines that generate keys are protected from unauthorized access.
+Transmission encryption key material is protected with access controls such that the key material is only accessible by privileged accounts.
+* Transmission encryption keys use a minimum of 4096-bit RSA keys, or keys and ciphers of equivalent or higher cryptographic strength.
-* Encryption keys are limited to use for one year and then must be regenerated.
+* Transmission encryption keys are limited to use for one year and then must be regenerated.
 * In the case of Catalyze provided APIs, provide mechanisms to assure person sending or receiving data is authorized to send and save data.
 * System logs of all transmissions of Production Data access.
 These logs must be available for audit.